AwsGeek/mlbot-hamburg/lab2/README.md

 # Lab 2: Create a private interface
-In this lab you will use AWS Lambda to create a private interfaace for your Amazon SageMaker endpoint
+In this lab you will use AWS Lambda to create a private interface to Rekognition for aircraft detection

 ## Task 1: Create a Lambda function
 Create an AWS Lambda function that uses Amazon SageMaker to classify an aircraft in an image